jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 In this section, we will be creating a enemy for the player to fight.
 The enemy will have a line of sight and if the player is within the enemy's line of sight, it will move towards the player and explode upon contact; dealing damage to the player.
 In return, the player will also be able to deal damage back to the enemy.

 ### Enemy setup
-Like you did with the player, make a new game object and name it *Enemy*, but this time attach a Circle Collider 2D.
+Like you did with the player, make a new game object and name it *Enemy*, attach a Circle Collider 2D and a Rigidbody 2D.
-Modify the Rigidbody 2D by:

-- setting gravity to zero
-- freezing z rotation
+Modify the Rigidbody 2D by setting gravity to zero and freezing z rotation (fig 1).

-Like so:
 [insert fig1]

 Next, set the Enemy game object's tag to Enemy.